KeatonMueller/chopsticks/README.md

 ## How to Play

-If you're on Windows, you can run this program using Visual Studio.
+If you're on Windows, you can run the `chopsticks.exe` executable found at the root level of this repository.

 If you're on Mac, you can run the `chopsticks` executable found at the root level of the repository.